How do people buy online?

 Reciprocity is a powerful social norm.
 When people are given something, even if they didn’t ask for it, they feel strongly compelled to give something back in return.

 It’s very widely used in marketing, most obviously in the giving of free gifts or samples.
 For example, charities send out unsolicited pens, stickers or even cash.
 They know the recipient’s safest course of action (psychologically speaking) is to reciprocate with a donation.
-Of course, there are people who receive a gift but don’t donate, but they tend to be those who recognise the manipulation.
+Of course, there are people who receive a gift but don’t donate, but they tend to be those who recognize the manipulation.
 Even then, they often feel guilty or angry about it – there’s still an emotional response.

 So, how can reciprocation be used in online retail?
 Here are some ideas: